praveenraj-m/django-job/README.md

 ## Overview

-This is a job portal web application built with Django, allowing users to subscribe to receive job updates.
+This is a job portal web application allowing users to browse the latest Job listings on the website.
 ## Features

 - **Job Listings:** Browse and search for jobs based on various criteria.